Bo-L/Crop-Recognition-Application/README.md

 # Crop-Recognition-Application(Completed in May 2019)
 Upload photos to check if they are crops.
-If it is a crop, then judge the type of crop and the type of disease.
+If it is a crop, then the server judges the type of crop and the type of disease.

 # Method
 Server: Django Framework

 App: WeChat Mini Program

 # Implement Detail